Drabblesaur/CS100_Task_Scheduler/README.md

 # Task Scheduler
 Authors: [August Bennett](https://github.com/augustpbennett), [Johnny To](https://github.com/Drabblesaur), [Lorenzo Gonzalez](https://github.com/lorenzog1), [Nick Lin](https://github.com/YYUWS)

 ## Project Description

-Either in school or work, sometimes we feel overwhelmed with the ammount of tasks and instructions that we need to perform week by week.
+Either in school or work, sometimes we feel overwhelmed with the amount of tasks and instructions that we need to perform week by week.
 Ways to organize these task is paramount for students or even heavy workflows.

 In this application, a user can create tasks including a title, description, classification (e.g. personal, work, study), priority, duration, and due date.
 Some of these features can also be optional.
 Users can also create task lists where each list includes multiple tasks.
 Task lists can represent larger tasks that have subtasks within them.
 Users can display, edit, and delete tasks and task lists.
 Users should also be able to undo these operations.
 This project in written in C++ and will be run via the terminal.

 ### TLDR

 Create Detailed Tasks

- * Title, Description, Classification, Priority, Duration, and Due Dates Create Task Lists and Stacked Tasks.
+- Title, Description, Classification, Priority, Duration, and Due Dates.
+- Create Task Lists and Stacked Tasks.
-Edit and Delete Tasks
+- Edit and Delete Tasks.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to: